-The messenger of Allah (s.a.w.) said,

-"O People, I leave amongst you two things which, if you follow, you will never go astray.
-They are the Book of Allah and myAhl al-Bayt [family]".
+The messenger of Allah (saw) said: "O People, I leave amongst you two things which if you follow, you will never go astray.
+They are the Book of Allah and my Ahl al-Bayt (family).

 He also said: The messenger of my God is about to come to me and I shall answer.
 I am leaving with you the two weighty things: The first is the Book of Allah, in which you find guidance and enlightenment, and the people of my household.
-I remind you, by Allah, of the people of my household...
-I remind you by Allah of the people of my household...
-I remind you by Allah of the people of my household...
+I remind you, by Allah, of the people of my household...I remind you by Allah of the people of my household."1

-If we examine with some care this honourable tradition, which has been cited by the Sihahs of the Sunnis and al-Jamaah, we will find that the Shiites alone followed the two weighty things: "The Book of Allah and honourable members of the Prophet's Householdl".
+If we examine with some care this honorable tradition, which has been cited by the Sihahs of the Sunnis and al-Jamaah, we will find that the Shiites alone followed the two weighty things: "The Book of Allah and honorable members of the Prophet's Household."
 On the other hand, the Sunnis and al-Jamaah followed the saying of Umar "The Book of Allah is sufficient for us", but I wish they had followed the Book of Allah without interpreting it in their own ways.

 If Umar himself did not understand the meaning of al-Kalalah and did not know the Qur'anic verse regarding the Tayammum and other rules, so how about those who came later and followed him without the ability to interpret the Qur'anic texts?

-Naturally they will answer me with their own quoted say, , and that is: "I have left with you the Book of Allah and my tradition [Sunnah]."^(%).
+Naturally they will answer me with their own quoted saying, and that is: "I have left with you the Book of Allah and my tradition (Sunnah)."2

-This tradition, if it were correct - and it is correct in its general meaning - would correspond to the tradition of the two weighty things, because when the Prophet(s.a.w.) talked about his Household (Ahl al- Bayt) he meant that they should be consulted for two reasons.
-Firstly, to teach the tradition [Sunnah], or to transmit to people the correct tradition because they are cleared from telling any lies, and became Allah - praise be to Him - made them infallible in the purification verse.
-Secondly, to explain and interpret the meanings and aims of the tradition, because the Book of Allah is not enough for guidance.
-There are many parties who claim to follow the Qur'an but in actual fact they have gone astray, and the Messenger of Allah said, "How many are the readers of the Our'an whom the Our'an curses!.
+This tradition, if it were correct, and it is correct in its general meaning, would correspond to the tradition of the two weighty things, because when the Prophet(saw) talked about his Household (Ahl al-Bayt) he meant that they should be consulted for two reasons.
+Firstly, to teach the tradition (Sunnah), or to transmit to people the correct tradition because they are cleared from telling any lies, and because Allah, praise be to Him, made them infallible in the purification verse.

+Secondly to explain and interpret the meanings and aims of the tradition, because the Book of Allah is not enough for guidance; There are many parties who claim to follow the Qur'an but in actual fact they have gone astray, and the Messenger of Allah said, "How many are the readers of the Qur'an whom the Qur'an curses!"

 The Book of Allah is silent and could be interpreted in various ways, and it contains what is vague and what is similar, and to understand it we have to refer to those who are well endowed with knowledge as regards the Qur'an, and to Ahl al-Bayt, as regards to the Prophet's traditions.

-The Shiites referred everything to the infallible'Imams of Ahl al-Bayt [the Prophet's Household], and they did not interpret anything unless it had a supporting text.
+The Shiites referred everything to the infallible Imams of Ahl al-Bayt (the Prophet's Household), and they did not interpret anything unless it had a supporting text.

-We refer in every case to the Companions, whether it concerns Qur'anic commentary or the confirmation of the Sunnah and its explanation, and we know about the Companions and their interpretations and their personal opinions vis-a-vis the clear texts, and there are hundreds of them, so we cannot rely upon them after what they have done.
+We refer in every case to the Companions, whether it concerns Qur'anic commentary or the confirmation of the Sunnah and its explanation, and we know about the Companions and their interpretations and their personal opinions vies-a-vies the clear texts, and there are hundreds of them, so we cannot rely upon them after what they have done.

 If we ask our religious leaders, "Which Sunnah do you follow?"
-They answer categorically,"The Sunnah of the Messenger of Allah!"
+They answer categorically, "The Sunnah of the Messenger of Allah!"